 First, add the sugar and flour into the cream cheese and combine at low speed to start, and as the sugar gets incorporated increase the speed to medium for another 1-2 minutes.

-Secondly, pour in the vanilla and combine until fully incorporated.
+Secondly, pour in the vanilla and combine until fully incorporated and then slowly pour in heavy whipping cream and mix on low speed until combined.

 Thirdly, turn the speed down to low and one at a time, add in the eggs until combined.
 (DO NOT overmix)